-- 3. Once tripped, rotate adjustment screw 1⁄4 turn clockwise.
+- 1. For safety, turn off, then lock and tag-out the electrical supply to the fan motor(s). - 2.
+Turn adjustment screw counterclockwise 1/8 turn at a time until you hear the control trip. - 3.
+Once tripped, rotate adjustment screw 1⁄4 turn clockwise.
 Push in the manual reset button. - 4.
-Start up the fan(s) to determine if the start-up will cause the cut-out switch to trip. - 5.
+Start up the fans to determine if the start-up will cause the cut-out switch to trip. - 5.
 If the VCOS does not trip, start and stop the fan two more times.
 If the VCOS still does not trip, then calibration is complete. - 6.
 If the VCOS trips, follow the steps in the note to the right.